 In following federal regulations and guidelines, organizations often use a combination of active and passive containment approaches to comply with spill control and countermeasure requirements.
 These approaches offer specific benefits depending on the situation, environment, or material in need of containment.

-Active and passive containment comply with SPCC general secondary containment requirements.
-Typically, these containment approaches work best for preventing discharge from a container or piece of equipment.
+Typically, active and passive containment approaches work best for preventing discharge from a container or piece of equipment.
 A combination of containment approaches works best for these smaller, more easily contained spills compared to worst-case discharge spills.

 Active containment is when someone physically puts the containment devices in place.
 The containment may deploy before an activity begins or in reaction to a discharge.
 It requires personnel who must know the SPCC plan requirements and procedures so they can act quickly to begin active containment and prevent further harm to people, property and waterways.

 Active containment measures include:

 Since active containment requires personnel, the containment solutions and the people available to deploy the active containment must both be identified in your SPCC plan.
 Many facilities use a combination of active and passive containment to prevent and respond to spills.

 Putting something in place to contain spills before they happen is considered a passive containment approach.
 These devices control spills entirely and don’t require a person’s active involvement, unlike active containment measures.